jed204/vista-client-api-java/README.md

 Note: Please contact your Intelemage Project Manager for the proper settings above

-Get started!
 Here's how you can get a list of trials your API client has access to:
 ```java
    List<Trial> trialList = VistaAPI.getTrials();
 ```

+## Available Calls